Simcoe, Ontario: Manufacturing sector

-Retail sector

-The Simcoe Town Centre, is the largest enclosed mall in the municipality of Norfolk.
-It is anchored by Food Basics and Giant Tiger and has national tenants such as Reitmans, Ardene, Coles, Bentley, Bell and easyhome.
-Recent retail additions to Simcoe include Shoppers Drug Mart, Boston Pizza and A&W. A Bulk Barn outlet officially opened on December 15, 2012.
-A Walmart store, LCBO, and Dollar Tree are parts of the new Highway #3 complex in the northeastern part of the community.

 Health

 There are 24 physicians who practice within the city limits.
 Most of the doctors do not accept new patients, with the exception of the terminally ill, pregnant women, and their families.
 This situation is expected to clear itself within five to ten years.

-Simcoe is home to the Norfolk General Hospital; the only general hospital in Norfolk County.
+Simcoe is home to the Norfolk General Hospital; the only hospital in Norfolk County.

 Norfolk General Hospital is the governing agency for Holmes House.
-Operating since 1989, Holmes House has been operating across the road from Norfolk General Hospital.
+Operating since 1989, Holmes House has been operating across the street from Norfolk General Hospital.
 It provides services to help recovering drug addicts manage their addiction using a co-education detoxification program.
-Applicants over the age of 16 years are accepted and the facility does not provide medicinal treatment for withdrawal symptoms.
+Applicants over 16 years old are accepted and the facility does not provide medicinal treatment for withdrawal symptoms.

 There are many other social health and welfare programs available in Simcoe that benefit all residents of the community.
 Some are available from organizations such as Haldimand-Norfolk Women's Services near downtown Simcoe.